 began his ministry

 Erected by State Roads Commission.
 (Marker Number 224.)

 Location.
 38° 2.713′ N, 75° 40.118′ W. Marker is in Westover, Maryland, in Somerset County.
 Marker is at the intersection of MD 667 Rehoboth Road and Coventry Parish Road, on the right when traveling south on MD 667 Rehoboth Road.
 Touch for map.
 Marker is at or near this postal address: 31330 Rehoboth Road, Westover MD 21871, United States of America.
+Touch for directions.

 The following text is taken from the Presbyterian Historical Society website:

 Founded by Francis Makemie in 1683, the Rehoboth Church is the oldest continuously Presbyterian church in America.
 The second and current church structure was built by Makemie on his own land at personal expense in 1706.
-The building received extensive interior modifications and rearrangement of some windows and doors in 1888, and further renovations were completed in 1956.
+The building received extensive interior

 Related marker.
 Click here for another marker that is related to this marker.
 The ruins of Coventry Church can be seen here.